chrisr3403/Sep11-Freedom-Project/blog/entry01.md

 ## Section 1: What I learned So Far:
 Hello My name is Christian Ramos and I am here to talk about what I learned so far for using my tool during this month.
-I am using this tool [Kaboom](https://kaboomjs.com) is a game developing tool for like platformer type games.
+I am using this tool [Kaboom](https://kaboomjs.com) a game development tool for platformer-style games.
 With this tool you can make games that can be pixelated or customizable.
-My learning of it has grown so much about it I do many tests like making AI to go to a certain position on the game code using kaboom.
+My learning of it has grown so much about it I have conducted many tests, such as programming AI to move to specific positions within the game.
-One of the many codes I know is animations for a sprite or a AI.
+One of the features I’ve learned is creating animations for sprites and AI.

 ```js
 const bean = add([ sprite("bean", {// start with animation "idle" anim: "idle", }),])
 ```
 This code is used for things such as idle animations in fact I am best known for doing idle animations for games and such.
+The idle makes it so the AI is in it's idle pose or static pose rather then just moving at all.
 The original code will run for the AI or player to be a idle like this:

 ![image](https://github.com/user-attachments/assets/bcd1d5f8-8f05-48c2-98b1-26abc89eca31)